 He brought me up out of the pit of destruction, out of the miry clay, And He set my feet upon a rock making my footsteps firm.Psalm 40:2(NASB)

 But the Lord raised him up, out of the pit of destruction.
-He was rescued from the miry clay, and the Lord set his feet upon the rock of his salvation - "making my footsteps firm", is David's delighted statement, and establishing his steps.
+He was rescued from the miry clay and the Lord set his feet upon the rock of his salvation and established his steps, "making my footsteps firm," is David's delighted statement.

-He waited patiently for God as He hung on the Calvary's tree, bearing the weight of the sin of the world on His sinless shoulders.
-And although the Father was caused to turn away from the Son of His love, as He became sin for you and for me, the Lord inclined His ear, and heard His cry and brought Him up from the terrible pit of destruction and the miry clay - so that He could become the Rock of our salvation, upon Whom we can stand firm - through time and into eternity.
+He waited patiently for God as He hung on Calvary's Tree, bearing the weight of the sin of the world on His sinless shoulders.
+And although the Father was caused to turn away from the Son of His love as He became sin for you and for me, the Lord inclined His ear, heard His cry, and brought Him up from the terrible pit of destruction and the miry clay - so that He could become the Rock of our salvation upon Whom we can stand firm - through time and into eternity.

-Heavenly Father, thank You that there is no pit of destruction so deep and no miry clay so oppressive that Your hand of blessing and encouragement is not able to reach down; raise us up and set our feet upon the Rock of our salvation.
-Help me to wait patiently for You to act on my behalf and let me never doubt Your word to heal or Your will to save - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You that there is no pit of destruction so deep and no miry clay so oppressive that Your hand of blessing and encouragement is not able to reach down, raise me up, and set my feet upon the Rock of my salvation.
+Help me to wait patiently for You to act on my behalf and let me never doubt Your Word to heal or Your will to save.
+This I ask in Jesus' name, AMEN.